What Are Adaptogenic Herbs | Teelixir

 Furthermore, the health benefits associated with Cordyceps mushroom include:

-- Enhances oxygen transportation within the bloodstream.
+- May help support oxygen transportation within the bloodstream.

-- Boosts stamina, performance, and recovery.
+- May help support stamina, performance, and recovery.

-- Increases cellular energy.
+- May help support cellular energy.

-- Improves cognitive function.
+- May help support cognitive function.

 - Combats fatigue.